hanskuhn/hanskuhn.github.io/_posts/2023-12-01-DKIM_on_FreeBSD.md

 ## Operations

-  - How often do you publish a new DKIM key?
+How often do you publish a new DKIM key?

-  - Should I expire and publish them periodically?
+Should I expire and publish them periodically?

+What monitoring is possible to ensure that deliverability is good?
+DMARC reports are probably a start, but jeez.

+### DMARC

 Once DKIM is working, you'll probably want to publish a DMARC RR like this: